-What is a slime mold?
+What are slime molds?
 Slime molds are members of a shape-shifting group of organisms called myxomycetes.
 These organisms are found all over the world, even in deserts, high altitudes, and on the edges of snowbanks.
 Although they often resemble fungi, slime molds are more closely related to amoebas and certain seaweeds.

 Where do slime molds come from?
 The most common slime molds in Wisconsin love moist, shady places like crevices in rotting logs, leaf letter, and bark mulch.
 Spores of slime molds are resistant to adverse conditions and will germinate after a heavy rain.
 The plasmodium forms from many individual swimming cells called swarm cells.
 The plasmodium can move at a very slow rate, feeding on bacteria, other microorganisms, and organic matter.
 Changes in moisture or temperature, or exhaustion of its food supply can cause the slime mold to move to a drier, more exposed location to produce spores.

-What do I do with a slime mold in my garden or lawn?
-Slime molds do not cause diseases of plants or turf.
-They do use leaves and stems as surfaces on which to grow and can block out sunlight leading to leaf-yellowing.
-The best way to get rid of a slime mold is to break it up and dry it out.
+What do I do with slime molds in my garden or lawn?
+Slime molds do not cause diseases.
+However, they do use leaves and stems of plants as surfaces on which to grow and can block sunlight leading to leaf-yellowing.
+The best way to get rid of slime molds is to break them up and dry them out.
 Rake up and dispose of slime molds on bark mulch.
 For slime molds on turf, mow the lawn, and rake up the thatch.
-Alternatively, you may want to enjoy a slime mold if you find one in your yard.
+Alternatively, you may want to enjoy slime molds, if you find one in your yard.
 These complex organisms are fascinating to observe with a hand lens and can be “captured” and grown indoors as a science project.

-© 2002-2012 the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin Extension.
+© 2002-2022 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.

 References to pesticide products in this publication are for your convenience and are not an endorsement or criticism of one product over similar products.
 You are responsible for using pesticides according to the manufacturer’s current label directions.
 Follow directions exactly to protect the environment and people from pesticide exposure.
 Failure to do so violates the law.